DumbassAU/sigmastrap/README.md

 - Ability to configure graphics fidelity and UI experience

 ## Installing
-Download the [latest release of Bloxstrap](https://github.com/bloxstraplabs/bloxstrap/releases/latest), and run it.
+Download the [latest release of Sigmastrap](https://github.com/sigmastraplabs/sigmastrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!

-Alternatively, you can install Bloxstrap via [Winget](https://winstall.app/apps/pizzaboxer.Bloxstrap) by running this in a Command Prompt window:
+Alternatively, you can install Bloxstrap via [Winget](https://winstall.app/apps/pizzaboxer.Sigmastrap) by running this in a Command Prompt window:
 ```
 > winget install bloxstrap
 ```

 You will also need the [.NET 6 Desktop Runtime](https://aka.ms/dotnet-core-applaunch?missing_runtime=true&arch=x64&rid=win11-x64&apphost_version=6.0.16&gui=true).
 If you don't already have it installed, you'll be prompted to install it anyway.
-Be sure to install Bloxstrap after you've installed this.
+Be sure to install Sigmastrap after you've installed this.

 It's not unlikely that Windows Smartscreen will show a popup when you run Bloxstrap for the first time.
 This happens because it's an unknown program, not because it's actually detected as being malicious.
 To dismiss it, just click on "More info" and then "Run anyway".